G – Definition of Ailments

 – Glomerular filtration rate (GFR) – Milliliters of plasma per minute filtered through the kidney.

-– Glomerulonephritis – Potentially fatal streptococcal infection of the kidney.
+– Glomerulonephritis – Potentially fatal streptococcal of the kidney.

 – Glucagon – Pancreatic hormone that increases blood glucose levels.